mxaddict/www.codedmaster.com/content/blog/2026-04-24-introducing-sqeel.md

 sqeel/        # binaries: sqeel + sqeel-gui
 ```

-All the logic — connections, schema, query execution, history, eviction — lives
+All the logic (connections, schema, query execution, history, eviction) lives in
-in `sqeel-core`.
+`sqeel-core`.
 The TUI and GUI are thin providers that render the same state.
+Fix
-Fix a bug in the core, both UIs benefit.
+a bug in the core, both UIs benefit.
 Want a web provider next?
-Drop in
+Drop in another
-another crate.
+crate.

 ## Why Rust?